netzpirat/coffee-brew/README.md

 David Yeung for his JetBrains plugin [coffeescript-idea](https://github.com/yeungda/coffeescript-idea), that served as a starting point for CoffeeBrew.

+Ryan Bates for the Railscasts Textmate theme and Kamal Fariz Mahyuddin for porting it to RubyMine.

 JetBrains Team for creating the best Ruby (on Rails) and Java IDE.

 ## License